Sex positive psychotherapy for people ready to thrive.

 Therapy Approach

-With hundreds of hours (and counting) of specialized training in sex therapy, intimacy, and relationships (among other things), my practice is uniquely equipped to address challenges around sex, infidelity, communication, identity, and intimacy.
+As an AASECT and SHA certified sex and couples therapist, my practice is uniquely equipped to address challenges around relationships, communication, identity, infidelity, sex, and intimacy.
 In my years of practice, though, I've also had the privilege of working successfully with people bringing a broad range of other concerns to my office, including trauma, anxiety, chronic illness, grief, and more.
-I work from a relational and neuroscience framework, with tools borrowed from modalities like Narrative Therapy, EFT, PACT, IFS, CBT, CPT, and others as needed and appropriate.
+I work from a relational, experiential, and neuroscience framework as well as the PLISSIT model for sex therapy, with tools borrowed from a range of other modalities as needed and appropriate.

 Garden Space is intersectionally allied and sex, sex work, kink, and poly/nonmonogamy affirming and informed.